WSU-janderson/project6-multiset-design-tragity7/Project6.md

 - How it manipulates my data structure: lookup per key in the other table and an insert into result
 - Its conceptual complexity: O(k) where k is number of shared keys
 - Relevant edge cases: there's no intersection, return null set

+## Extension Feature

+I'm choosing to add the `craftRecipe()` feature because I'm designing an inventory using multisets.
+It would be very convenient if items from the inventory can be combined to create other items because when I gain a new item, the intersection can tell me what things I can potentially make from it.